KxSystems/docs/docs/ref/cor.md

 x cor y    cor[x;y]
 ```

-Where `x` an d `y` are conforming numeric lists returns their correlation as a floating point number in the range `-1f` to `1f`.
-Applies to all numeric data types and signals an error with temporal types, char and sym.
+Where `x` an d `y` are [conforming](../basics/conformable.md) numeric lists returns their correlation as a float in the range `-1f` to `1f`.

+Perfectly correlated data results in a `1` or `-1`.
+When one variable increases as the other increases the correlation is positive; when one decreases as the other increases it is negative.

+Completely uncorrelated arguments return `0f`.

 ```q
 q)29 10 54 cor 1 3 9